KRNI

-KRNI (1010 AM) is a non-commercial, listener-supported public radio station licensed to Mason City, Iowa, and serving Northern Iowa.
-It is owned by Iowa Public Radio, Inc., and carries the network's "News and Information" service, along with flagship station WOI 640 Ames and WSUI 910 Iowa City.
-KRNI is a member station of National Public Radio (NPR) and also carries programs from the Public Radio Exchange (PRX) and American Public Media (APM).
-The BBC World Service is heard overnight.
+KRNI (1010 AM) is a radio station licensed to Mason City, Iowa, United States.
+The station is owned by Iowa Public Radio, Inc., and carries the network's "News and Information" service.

-By day, KRNI is powered at 760 watts.
-But it reduces power to 16 watts at night.
-It broadcasts from a single tower with a non-directional signal.
-The transmitter is east of Mason City.
-Even with its modest power, the region's flat land and near-perfect ground conductivity allow KRNI to provide at least secondary coverage to most of north-central Iowa and parts of southern Minnesota in the daytime.
-At night, it must protect from interference two Canadian Class A stations on 1010 AM, CFRB in Toronto and CBR in Calgary, rendering KRNI's 16 watts all but unlistenable, even in Mason City.

-History

-Overview

 KRNI was established as KSMN, the second local station in Mason City, in 1948.
 KSMN provided news and, ultimately, country music until it was switched to a simulcast of KLSS (106.1 FM), the FM station previously started by KSMN, in 1985.
-When the owners of KLSS-AM-FM acquired another AM station in 1990, this station was spun off.

-It was donated to the University of Northern Iowa, which converted it into a public radio station as a simulcast of its main station, KUNI.
+When the owners of KLSS-AM-FM acquired another AM station in 1990, this station was divested and donated to the University of Northern Iowa, who converted it into a public radio station as a simulcast of its main station, KUNI.
 It remained a public radio station after Iowa's state universities merged their radio operations into IPR in 2004.

+KRNI operates from a single-tower facility east of Mason City.
+It operates at 750 watts during the day.
+Even with its modest power, the region's flat land and near-perfect ground conductivity allow KRNI to provide at least secondary coverage to most of north-central Iowa and parts of southern Minnesota.
+At night, the station greatly reduces power to 16 watts in order to protect two Canadian clear-channel stations on 1010 AM, CFRB in Toronto and CBR in Calgary, rendering it all but unlistenable even in Mason City.

+History